OneCodeMan/WritingPractice/src/pages/07-27-2017-jackson/index.md

 Half full.

 He sat on the couch in a slouched posture and turned the TV on.
-Brushing the _Lays_ bags off the table, Jackson places the notebook in front of him and navigates the remote control, leaving the notebook unopened.
+Brushing the _Lays_ bags off the table, Jackson placed the notebook in front of him and navigated the remote control, leaving the notebook unopened.
 His Netflix queue was empty.
 A few months back, it was flooded with TV shows, movies documentaries, everything.

 Jackson looked through his Steam games.
 All of them were finished.
-He starts browsing games on the website, but puts his laptop away after a few minutes.
+He started browsing games on the website, but put his laptop away after a few minutes.

-Jackson checks his fridge.
+Jackson checked his fridge.
 No food.
 He closes it and heads out, bringing only his notebook and a pen.

-Jackson makes his way to the apartment roof.
+He made his way to the apartment roof.

-He places his notebook on the ledge of the roof, and writes:
+He placed his notebook on the ledge of the roof, and wrote:

 ```
 Don't feel bad for me.
 I wanted this.
 ```

-His eyes gaze over that sentence over and over, the more he reads it, the more frequent he nods.
+His eyes gazed over that sentence over and over, the more he read it, the more frequent he nodded.

-He closes the notebook, and stares down from the roof.
+He closed the notebook, and stares down from the roof.
 Thinking about nothing in particular.
 Waiting for his mind to turn off.
 Waiting for his natural body to forget the fear of heights.

 "This is the best option."
-He whispers to himself.
+He whispered to himself.

-He puts his right hand on the ledge, and starts tip toeing to bring himself up the ledge, hypnotized by his feelings.
+He put his right hand on the ledge, starts tip toeing to bring himself up the ledge, hypnotized by his feelings.

 But the sound of a squeak brought his mind back to earth.
 The sound came from behind.
 A woman entered the roof.
 She was carrying a lighter and a cigarette.
-She notices Jackson.
+She noticed Jackson.

 "Hey." she says.
 "You come here often?"